Sbillups0/Pokemon-Card-Collection/docs/Peer_review_response.md

 ### Review comments not accepted
 - In display.py, there's no validation to prevent displaying the same card multiple times.
 A user could add the same card to their display multiple times.
 This doesn't make sense from a user interface perspective.
 The endpoint should check if a card is already being displayed before adding it again.
+- In the case where a user’s display is both full and they’re adding a card that is already in display it would be more useful to know that that card is already in the display than that their display is full so consider switching the ordering of the http exceptions

      This is already taken care in the below code segment if len(in_collection) == 0: